JustinSuh/Exon/README.md

-# Exon
+# Exon (Short for Excel-Python)
-(Exon, short for Excel-Python) Python code for Excel sheet parsing
+Python code for Excel sheet parsing

 Developed while interning at CenturyLink.
 Created in order to streamline the process of parsing spreadsheets and getting selective data.